DheerajDR/mulesoft/README.md

 # MuleSoft
->We are using mysql database and PHP programming language to handle the database.
+>We are using mysql database and PHP programming language to handle this movie database.